gs1803/Stock-Market-Analyzer-ST/README.md

 ## Created by gs1803
 ### Python Version: 3.11.3
 This is a streamlit version of my Stock Market Analyzer.
-The website allows user to look at relevant information pertaining to stocks, and also provides technical analysis strategies as well as a price predictions using an LSTM model.
+The website allows user to look at relevant information pertaining to stocks, and also provides technical analysis strategies as well as a price predictions using GRU,LSTM, XBG, and SVM models.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://gs1803-stock-market-project-qzwsvg.streamlit.app/)